 With our partners, more than 1,500 acres of land have been conserved between the Weskeag and Georges Rivers.
 Since the Land Trust launched the Bridging Two Rivers regional vision in 2008, nine families have permanently protected over 500 acres through easement or transferring title to the Land Trust.
 The state R. Waldo Tyler Wildlife Management Area conserved another 700 acres, and our partner Maine Coast Heritage Trust has conserved 200 acres.

 The Land Trust offers thanks to all our supporters – as this goal could not have been accomplished without the vision of the land donors and the many supporters.

 We are currently working on developing public access infrastructure.
-In the meantime, the preserve may be enjoyed by those driving along Route 131 in South Thomaston.
+In the meantime, the Preserve and sweeping views across the hayfields toward the Georges River may be enjoyed by those driving along Route 131 in South Thomaston.

 Directions to the Property

 To view the property, follow Route 131 south from Route 1 in Thomaston, toward South Thomaston and St. George.
 Just over the railroad tracks the 2013 200-acre expansion can be seen on the left, the 2016 addition is immediately across the road on the right, and the original Riverview Hayfields Preserve is on the right as well (watch for a wooden Preserve sign in the field)(see map).